jkyl/conv_reverb/README.md

 Make sure you add a <code>print</code> statement to the results generated.

-### Part 3 -- Convolution reverb
+### Part 3 &mdash; Convolution reverb

 The convolution reverb engine provides a lot of flexibility when operating it from a standalone perspective using <code>ipython</code> or a Python script.
+Please proceed to the <code>conv_reverb/</code> subfolder to find a more thorough <code>README</code> file.

 ```python
 import audio